 The EURORDIS Summer School on Medicines Research & Development aims to provide rare disease patient advocates with the knowledge and skills needed to become experts in medicines research and development.
 Since 2015, researchers also attend the Summer School.

 Over 20 experts, representing the various rare disease stakeholders, deliver the training each year.
 The topics covered include clinical trials methodology, clinical research, ethics in medicines development, regulatory affairs, health technology assessment and marketing authorisation.

 The EURORDIS Summer School is made up of one week of face-to-face training, held in Barcelona, preceded by pre-training with webinars and e-learning courses.

 It also includes over 28 hours of free online training, which is available for anyone to take on the EURORDIS Open Academy Platform.

-The 2021 edition of the EURORDIS Summer School will take place on 21-25 June 2021, exceptionally online, due to the COVID-19 pandemic.
-Applications are now closed.
+The 2022 edition of the EURORDIS Summer School will take place on 6-10 June 2022, exceptionally online, due to the COVID-19 pandemic.
+Registration is currently closed.